HyperX Alloy Elite RGB mechanical keyboard review

 Pricing and availability

-The HyperX Alloy Elite RGB retails for $259 and will initially be available exclusively through JB Hi-Fi from its launch on 5 March 2018.
+The HyperX Alloy Elite RGB retails for $259 and is available from a range of retailers including JB Hi-Fi and Scorptec.

 HyperX Alloy Elite RGB Mechanical Gaming Keyboard